tyagishi/SDSCustomView/README.md

 Note: it is NOT ultimately fixed width label. in case user modify their text size setting, label width would be affected.

+## FixedWidthLabel

+Sometimes we want to have fixed-width label"s" those have same width.
+Usually we don't mind width value itself, but want to align leading/center/traiing in same width.